 We decided to keep this determinant at the end because, by this point, you would have got a pretty decent idea regarding the plethora of features that Opera beholds.
 And this ultimately leads to its downfall.
 Since most of its functionalities are directly baked into the browser, its associated processes tend to make the browser a tad slower in everyday usage.

-On the other hand, Firefox, though not bereft of features either, has managed to effectively endure the high and extensive resource usages.
+On the other hand, though not bereft of features either, Firefox has effectively managed to endure the high and extensive resource usages.
 And the fact that it lacks a native ad blocker and VPN seems to be a blessing in disguise for them, at least in this segment.

 So the fact that Opera is based on the clunky Chromium with many built-in options tends to make it a bit slower than Firefox, which impressively manages the browser’s resource consumption.

-Bottom Line: Firefox Vs. Opera Browser
+Bottom Line: Firefox vs. Opera Browser

 With this, we come to the end of this extensive and detailed comparison test between two of the most well-known players in the browser industry.